Zezul-test/zezul-test.github.io/_posts/2022-03-15-AWS-Security-Specialty-Notes.markdown

 ---
 layout: post
 title:  AWS Security Specialty Notes
-description: These are all the notes that I took after reading the entire exam guide for the AWS Ceritifed Security - Specialty exam (ISBN-13: 978-1789534474).
-It is recommended that you install Obsidian and download the zip file instead, as this will allow you to quickly and easily navigate through these notes.
+description: Notes that I wrote in preparation for the Certified AWS Security - Specialty exam.
+These notes cover fundamental information about the AWS infrastructure.
+It is recommended that you install Obsidian and download the zip file instead.
+This way you can navigate through these notes a lot more quickly.

 date:   2022-03-15
 image:  '/images/0xd4y-logo-gray.png'
 tags:   [AWS Security]
 ---

-**This report can be read both on this site, and as its <a href = "https://0xd4y.github.io/reports/Writer%20Writeup.pdf">original report form</a>.
-It is highly recommended that you read the original report form instead because it is better formatted.**
+These are all the notes that I took after reading the entire exam guide for the AWS Ceritifed Security - Specialty exam (ISBN-13: 978-1789534474).
+It is recommended that you install Obsidian and download the <a href="https://github.com/0xd4y/notes/blob/main/AWS%20-%20Security%20Specialty/AWS-notes.zip">zip file</a> instead, as this will allow you to quickly and easily navigate through these notes.

 # AWS Security Specialty
 These are all the notes that I took after reading the entire exam guide for the AWS Ceritifed Security - Specialty exam (ISBN-13: 978-1789534474).
 It is recommended that you install Obsidian and download the zip file instead, as this will allow you to quickly and easily navigate through these notes.